apurvsinghgautam/postzone/README.md

 # postzone
-Backend Part is made by Apurv Singh Gautam
+Backend Part is made by Apurv Singh Gautam.
-Frontend Part is made by Avinash Barfa
+Frontend Part is made by Avinash Barfa.